 You can sterilise the sand by placing it in an pre-heated oven for more than 20 mins at a temperature at least in substantial excess of the boiling point of water.
 This will also dry your sand too.

 Natural ground is rarely very flat.
-The above methods by themselves add a natural texture but do not change the levelling of the base or model much.
+The above methods by themselves add a natural texture but do not change the leveling of the base or model much.

 To introduce an extra layer of natural undulation we can do two things: